 Bracketing has become a real cost driver.
 Almost 1/5th of online fashion purchases today include orders with several items of the same size, shape, or color because customers expect a free or cheap return.
 The BFCM week comes with additional costs and challenges in the form of eCommerce serial returners acting as wardrobers and fitting roomers, who bulk-buy items, keep the ones they like, and return the rest.

 Each return represents a loss to your business because of the shipping, warehousing, and environmental costs.
-If your return policy is unclear and the system of processing returns is inconvenient, you may lose not only revenue but also customers.
+If your return policy is unclear and the system of processing returns is inconvenient, you may lose both revenue and customers.

 - Blocklist allows you to build a list of items ineligible for return, exchange, or refund based on specific criteria like discounted items, product types, product tags, etc., to dissuade customers from overstocking and making returns.
-You can also blocklist the email addresses of customers you find increasingly prone to making unnecessary returns to reject all their future requests automatically.
+You can also blocklist the email addresses of customers you find increasingly prone to making unnecessary returns to automatically reject all their future requests.

 - Non-returnables: Are there specific product types and categories that will cost you more to refund than what it will cost you to deliver?
 Create a list of items not covered under your return or refund policy on specific grounds like product categories, discounted items, return windows for specific product types or tags, and eligible returns per order.
 It will motivate customers to consciously reflect upon what they are buying and how much they want to buy to avoid making returns afterward.